- Search The Registry

 - My Account

-On this date, Selma Burke born in 1900.
+On this date, Selma Burke was born in 1900.
 She was a Black sculptor.

-From Mooresville, North Carolina, as a child she liked to whittle and model in clay but her mother insisted she get an education for a "career."
+As a child from Mooresville, North Carolina, she liked to whittle and model in clay, but her mother insisted she get an education for a "career."
 She was educated at Slater Industrial and State Normal School, now Winston-Salem State University; St. Agnes School of Nursing, Raleigh; and Women's Medical College, Philadelphia.

 In 1924, she moved to New York, where she worked as a nurse; but art was her calling, and she continued to work as an artist.
 Her accomplishments were so great that in 1935, she earned a Rosenwald Foundation Fellowship, and in 1936, a Boehler Foundation Fellowship.
 Both awards allowed her to travel to Europe, where she studied ceramics with Povoleny in Vienna and sculpture with Maillol in Paris.
 Among the influences on her were the painter Henri Matisse and the architect Frank Lloyd Wright.
 Around 1940, she moved to Pittsburgh, PA.

-She returned to New York and in 1941, completed a Master of Fine Arts degree at Columbia University.
-At the age of 70, this remarkable Black woman completed a Doctorate in Arts and Letters at Livingstone College, Salisbury, North Carolina.
+She returned to New York and, in 1941, completed a Master of Fine Arts degree at Columbia University.
+At 70, this black woman completed a Doctorate in Arts and Letters at Livingstone College, Salisbury, North Carolina.

 Dr. Burke was a remarkable sculptor and a dedicated teacher.
 In 1943, she won the competition sponsored by the Fine Arts Commission for the District of Columbia.
-In 1944, President Roosevelt posed for the artist and her completed bronze plaque was unveiled by President Harry S. Truman in 1945.
-It can be seen at the Recorder of Deeds Building in Washington, D.C.; the image was also used on the American ten cent piece (dime).
+In 1944, President Roosevelt posed for the artist, unveiling her completed bronze plaque by President Harry S. Truman in 1945.
+It can be seen at the Recorder of Deeds Building in Washington, D.C.; the image was also used on the American ten-cent piece (dime).